RyWhal/MySQL-QPS/README.md

 ========
 This script assumes you have a .my.cnf file configured in your home directory.
 It does not have a "-p" (password) parameter in the mysql statement.
 You can modify to have the option of a passing a password parameter, or configure a .my.cnf

-it will look something like this:
+A .my.cnf goes in your home dir will look something like this:

 ```
 [Client]